 1. The dough: in a medium pot, combine the butter, oil and water.
-Bring to the boil and take off the heat.
-Let cool for a minute and add the salt and vinegar.
-Mix and add the flour.
-Mix until the dough separates from the sides of the pot.
+Bring to a boil and take off the heat.
+Let cool for a minute and add the salt and vinegar and mix.
+Add the flour and mix until the dough separates from the sides of the pot.
 Place in the fridge for 1 hour.

-2. The filling: place the potato in a small pot and cover with water.
-Bring to the boil and cook for about 30 minutes, or until soft.
+2. The filling: place the potatoes in a small pot and cover with water.
+Bring to a boil and cook for about 30 minutes, or until soft.
 Drain and bring to room temperature.
 Peel and mash coarsely with a fork.
 Add the rest of the ingredients for the filling and mix to a coarse mixture.

 3. Preheat the oven to 365F (185C).
 Line two baking sheet pans with baking paper.

 4. Divide the dough in two.
 Roll one portion on a lightly floured work space, to a thickness of about 0.2″ (0.5cm).
 Using a 3” (7.5cm) glass, or cookie cutter, cut circles out of the dough.
 Place 1 tsp of the filling on each circle of dough and fold.
 Twist the ends together with your fingers and place in the pan.
 Repeat with the rest of the dough and scraps.
 Brush the pastries with egg wash and sprinkle sesame seeds on top.

 5. Bake for 25-30 minutes, until the pastries are golden-brown.
 Serve warm.